compound-finance/comet/docs/README.md

 ```

 * `RETURNS`: Returns the protocol configuration.
-  * `governor`: The address of the protocol governor.
+  * `governor`: The address of the protocol Governor.
   * `pauseGuardian`: The address of the protocol pause guardian.
   * `baseToken`: The address of the protocol base token smart contract.
   * `baseTokenPriceFeed`: The address of the protocol base token price feed smart contract.